 The Selection Committee reserves the right:

 - Not to award a Bursary in any year if, in the opinion of the Selection Committee, there is no applicant of sufficient merit to warrant an award;

 - to award a Bursary for a period of one or more years; and

 - to extend a Bursary for the existing recipient.

 The Selection Committee may require applicants to undertake an interview as part of their application.

-Monies payable to the recipient of an award shall be paid at in 1 instalment after the census date of Teaching Period 1 .
+Monies payable to the recipient of an award shall be paid at in 1 instalment after the census date of Study Period 1 .